pandastrike/bayzee/README.md

   Standard processor, provided with bayzee ('lib/pos-processor.py'), can extract following features for each phrase:

   * doc_count: number of documents in the corpus that contain the phrase atleast once
-  * max_term_frequency: maximum number of times the phrase occurs in a document in the corpus
+  * max_term_frequency: maximum number of times the phrase occurs in any document in the corpus
-  * avg_term_frequency: average number of times the phrase occurs in a document in the corpus
+  * avg_term_frequency: average number of times the phrase occurs in the corpus
   * max_score: maximum value of TF-IDF score of the phrase across all the documents in the corpus
   * avg_score: average value of TF-IDF score of the phrase across all the documents in the corpus
   * avg_word_length: average length of words in the phrase
   * pos_tags: a string containing sequence of POS tags of words in the phrase
   * first_pos_tag: part-of-speech of the first word in the phrase
-  * middle_pos_tag: part-of-speech of the second word in the phrase
+  * middle_pos_tag: part-of-speech of the middle word in the phrase
-  * last_pos_tag: part-of-speech of the second word in the phrase
+  * last_pos_tag: part-of-speech of the last word in the phrase
   * non_alpha_chars: number of non-alphabetic characters in the phrase

   Numerical features are discretized using 'entropy discretization' method (from 'orange' package)